jaywu2358/Projects/README.md

 <h1> About The Project </h1>
 <img src="https://github.com/jaywu2358/Shared-Shopping-List-Web-Application/assets/106934206/d71bb11c-e5de-4c3d-ab40-68b812aeca43"/>

-This is the first full-stack web application that I developed using Java, Spring Boot, REST APIs, PostgreSQL, and Vue.js.
-It allows you to create shopping lists to keep track of the items/quantities to buy in the list.
-You have an option to create a group and invite people to this group to manage the lists with you.
+This is the first full-stack web application that I developed with my classmate in bootcamp using Java, Spring Boot, REST APIs, PostgreSQL, and Vue.js.
+We started with designing the database, methods, and functions that we need to achieve certain features, and finally, the user interface that makes sense for this application.
+This app allows you to create shopping lists to keep track of the items/quantities to buy in the list, create a group, and invite people to this group to manage the lists with you.
 You can also "Claim" a list so that other people in your group know that you will buy the items in this list.

 ### The functionality of this app can also be turned into:

-1. An "Order System", where "List" becomes "Order", "Group" becomes "Service Providers", and "Claim" becomes who is going to fulfill the order.
+1. An "Ordering System", where "List" becomes "Order", "Group" becomes "Service Providers", and "Claim" becomes who is going to fulfill the order.

 2. A "To-do List Tracker", where "List" becomes "To-do list", "Group" becomes "Workers", and "Claim" becomes who is going to do the task.